Dynamic MTU : Technique to reduce packet drops in IPv6 network resulted due to smaller path mtu size

 \section{Introduction}

-Due to rapid increase in the number of devices connected to the internet, the current addressing scheme (IPv4) won't be able to provide addresses to all the devices \citep{b7}.
+Due to rapid increase in the number of devices connected to the internet, the current addressing scheme \textit{Internet Protocol Version 4} (IPv4) won’t be able to provide addresses to all the devices \cite{rfc4632}.
 It is because IPv4 uses 32-bit addresses, thus, less than 5 billion devices can be addressed using this scheme.
 And this limit has already been crossed by the number of internet enabled devices.
 Thus, there is a need of a new addressing scheme.
-Fortunately, ICANN has already announced a replacement to the IPv4 protocol, called IPv6 \citep{b4}.It uses 128-bit addressing scheme, thus, enabling us to uniquely address trillions of devices.
-Besides, addressing trillions of devices, IPv6 provides a framework for a secure communication over an insecure network.
-It does this by using an add-on security protocol, called IPSec ~\citep{b9}.
+Fortunately, \textit{Internet Corporation for Assigned Names and Numbers} (ICANN) has already announced a replacement to the IPv4 protocol, called IPv6 \cite{rfc8200}.
+It uses 128-bit addressing scheme, which can address upto $2^{128}\ (\approx 340\ undecillion)$ end devices \cite{rfc8200}.
+Besides, addressing trillions of devices, IPv6 provides a frame- work for a secure communication over an insecure network.
+It does this by using an add-on security protocol, called IPSec \cite{rfc4891}.